-Adoption Committee

-A group of a minimum of three people (a manager in children's services, the child's service worker, and the adoption worker) that meets to select a family whose strengths meet the needs of the child and to determine the child's compatibility with the adoptive family.

-Adoption Disruption

-The unplanned termination of an adoptive placement prior to the finalization of the legal adoptive process.

-Adoption Dissolution

-The interruption of an adoptive placement after the legal process has been completed and the adoption is finalized.

-Adoption Resource Exchange of Virginia (AREVA)

-A registry and photo listing of children and families waiting for adoption within the Commonwealth of Virginia.
-It is one of the tools provided by the Virginia Department of Social Services (VDSS) to connect children and youth available for adoption with families.
-Adoption Search A child placing agency (CPA) conducts interviews and makes written or telephone inquiries to locate and advise the adoptee, biological parents, or siblings of an applicant's request made by an

-Application for Disclosure for identifying information.

-Adoption Tax Credits

-The amounts deducted from state and federal tax liability for qualifying expenses paid to adopt an eligible child (including a child with special needs).
+Adoption Search A child placing agency (CPA) conducts interviews and makes written or telephone inquiries to locate and advise the adoptee, biological parents, or siblings of an applicant's request made by an Application for Disclosure for identifying information.
+Adoption Tax Credits The amounts deducted from state and federal tax liability for qualifying expenses paid to adopt an eligible child (including a child with special needs).
 Adoptive Home Any family home selected and approved by a parent, local department of social services, or a licensed child-placing agency for the placement of a child with the intent of adoption.
 Adoptive Parent A provider selected and approved by a parent or a child placing agency for the placement of a child with the intent of adoption.

-Adoptive Means arranging for the care of a child who is in the custody of a child placing agency in an approved home for the purpose of adoption with a signed adoptive placement agreement.
+Adoptive Placement Means arranging for the care of a child who is in the custody of a child placing agency in an approved home for the purpose of adoption with a signed adoptive placement agreement.
 Adult Any person 18 years of age or over.
 Adult Adoption The adoption of any person 18 years of age or older.
 Agency Placement Adoption An adoption in which a child is placed in an adoptive home by a child placing agency which has custody of the child.

-Amended Birth Certificate

-A term used to refer to the new birth certificate that is issued for an adopted child after an adoption becomes final, which shows the new name of the adopted child and the adoptive parents as the parents of the child, as though they are the biological parents.
+Amended Birth Certificate A term used to refer to the new birth certificate that is issued for an adopted child after an adoption becomes final, which shows the new name of the adopted child and the adoptive parents as the parents of the child, as though they are the biological parents.
 Application for Adoption Assistance The application form used to request adoption assistance payments or services on behalf of an eligible child with special needs.
 Basic Maintenance Payment A component of the adoption assistance payment made to an adoptive parent that may be consistent with the basic foster care maintenance rate.

-Birth Certificate (original)

-Legal document issued at the time of birth documenting the child's birth facts such as name at birth, date of birth, place of birth, and name of one or both biological parents.
+Birth Certificate (original) Legal document issued at the time of birth documenting the child's birth facts such as name at birth, date of birth, place of birth, and name of one or both biological parents.

-Birth Parent The child's biological parent, and for the purpose of adoptive placement, means parent(s) of a previous adoption.

-Child Any natural person less than 18 years of age.
+- Birth Parent The child's biological parent, and for the purpose of adoptive placement, means parent(s) of a previous adoption. - Child Any natural person less than 18 years of age.

-Child-placing Agency

-Any person who places children in foster homes, adoptive homes, or independent living arrangements pursuant to § 63.2-1819 of the Code of Virginia or a local board that places children in foster homes or adoptive homes pursuant to §§ 63.2-900, 63.2-903 or 63.2-1221.
+Child-placing Agency Any person who places children in foster homes, adoptive homes, or independent living arrangements pursuant to § 63.2-1819 of the Code of Virginia or a local board that places children in foster homes or adoptive homes pursuant to §§ 63.2-900, 63.2-903 or 63.2-1221.
 A child-placing agency may be a local department of social services or a private licensed child placing agency.

-Child's Pre-Adoptive Summary A written assessment of the physical, mental, and emotional condition of the child, including the child's strengths, needs, and non-identifying history.

-Child Protective Services

-The identification, receipt, and immediate response to complaints and reports of alleged child abuse or neglect for children under 18 years of age provided by the LDSS under the supervision of VDSS.
+- Child's Pre- AdoptiveA written assessment of the physical, mental, and emotional condition of the child, including the child's strengths, needs, and non-identifying history. - Child Protective Services The identification, receipt, and immediate response to complaints and reports of alleged child abuse or neglect for children under 18 years of age provided by the LDSS under the supervision of VDSS.
 It also includes an assessment, and arranging for and providing necessary protective and rehabilitative services for a child and his family when the child has been found to have been abused or neglected or is at risk of being abused or neglected.

-Children's Services Act (CSA) The legislation that created a collaborative system of services and funding that is child-centered, family-focused, and community-based to address the strengths and needs of troubled and at-risk youth and their families in the Commonwealth (§ 2.2-5200).
+Children's The legislation that created a collaborative system of services and funding that is child-centered, family-focused, and community-based to address the strengths and needs of troubled and at-risk youth and their families in the Commonwealth (§ 2.2-5200).